KSEG (FM): Classic rock: 1990-present

 On November 12, 1990, KROY became KSEG, flipping from CHR to classic rock; the first song under the new format was "Fly Like an Eagle" by the Steve Miller Band.
 The move came as the CHR format was in a decline, and Sacramento had three stations in the format.
 The flip to classic rock put KZAP on notice and surpassed it in the ratings; ultimately, that station bowed out of the competition and flipped to country in January 1992.

 KSEG attracted local attention in its early years for giving away condoms in an AIDS education campaign, while in 1993, Governor Pete Wilson took an air shift on its "Classic Nine at 9" program for his 60th birthday, taking KSEG up on a long-standing offer.

 In 1993, Great American Broadcasting acquired rock outlet KRXQ (93.7 FM), which targeted a younger audience.
 After Jacor Communications acquired Great American, it sold both Sacramento stations to Entercom, which at the same time purchased KXOA-FM 107.9; the two Jacor pickups sold for $45 million.
 In the wake of the sale, KSEG dismissed its morning show team of Jeff McMurray and Mark Davis, ultimately replacing them with The Mark & Brian Show from Los Angeles.
-The current morning show is hosted by market veteran Pat Martin, who joined the station on July 6, 2021, after a 33 year run at sister station KRXQ.
+After the Mark & Brian show ended in 2012, KSEG has had multiple local DJs in the morning slot - including Charlie Thomas, Pat Martin, and Justin Case.
+Martin retired in 2021, after 33 years with KSEG.
+Outside of morning drive, all DJs on the station are pre-recorded from other markets.

 KSEG was the Sacramento market affiliate for San Francisco 49ers game broadcasts, directly contracting with San Francisco station KGO for the rights.
 When the Niners changed flagships to KNBR ahead of the 2005 season, however, KSEG lost the rights alongside KGO and opted not to even pursue a new deal, citing KNBR's strong signal into Sacramento.